-This guideline should be used frequently throughout the development process (planning, design, construction).
+This guideline should be consulted frequently throughout the development process, including: planning, design, and construction.
 It is meant to be augmented and supported by dedicated Metrolinx staff throughout the process.
-It describes how the Developer and its team should be coordinating with Metrolinx, third parties and other stakeholders for efficiency and alignment with the process for a Corridor Development Permit.
+This document describes how the Developer and consultant team should coordinate with Metrolinx, third parties and other stakeholders for efficiency and alignment with the process for a Corridor Development Permit.